sch/sch.github.io/resume/src/wheaton.markdown

-The one in Massachusetts.
-Studied physics and art, and graduated with a BS in Computer Science.
-Worked as a Physics TA.
+BS in Computer Science.
+Studied physics and art, worked as a physics teacher's assistant.
 Ran the tech side of the radio station for three years.